Since March 7th, Bali has reopened!

 Many airlines have now opened their flight routes to Bali and are adding more flights on their website on a daily basis.

-Please note that you can also enter Indonesia via Jakarta without quarantine.
+Please note that you can also enter Indonesia via Jakarta under the same conditions as stated above.

 (More information here)